 A couple goblins arm themselves and charge.

-I haul the worg up by the scruff, its front feet stiff and outstretched in the air.
-I draw the axe blade cleanly across its neck.
+I haul the worg up by the scruff, its front legs stiff in the air.
+I draw the axe blade across its neck.
 The head breaks free and I toss it at their feet.
-They topple over it from the sheer momentum.

-Bex has lifted herself onto her elbows.
-She's still and staring at me with an unmeasured intensity.
+Bex lifts herself onto her elbows, watching with an unmeasured intensity.
 Silent.

 I raise my palm with the symbol of the Absolute.